jw1912/bullet/README.md

 recommended to have at least one learning rate drop during training.
 #### CUDA

 Add `--cuda` to use CUDA, it will fail to compile if not available.
+It is not recommended to use CUDA for small net sizes (unbucketed + hidden layer < 256).

 #### Resuming